-Additionally, the Competition Authority conducted an investigation on the operation of EDP Produção's power plants that benefited from the CMEC mechanism, which ultimately led to the imposition of a fine in the amount of €48 million, for abuse of dominance in the Portuguese market for secondary balancing reserve.
-The national competition authority, Autoridade da Concorrência ("AdC"), claimed that EDP Produção restricted the offer of a segment of the Electricity System (the secondary regulation band or teleregulation service) between January 2009 and December 2013, limiting the capacity offer of its plants under th CMEC regime to benefit market power plants, in order to benefit twice, to the detriment of consumers.
+Additionally, the Competition Authority conducted an investigation on the operation of EDP Produção's power plants that benefited from the CMEC mechanism, which ultimately led to the imposition of a fine in the amount of ε 48 million, for abuse of dominance in the Portuguese market for secondary balancing reserve.
+The national competition authority, Autoridade da Concorrência ("AdC"), claimed that EDP Produção restricted the offer of a segment of the Electricity System (the secondary regulation band or teleregulation service) between January 2009 and December 2013, limiting the capacity offer of its plants under the CMEC regime to benefit market power plants to the detriment of consumers.